FourThievesVinegar/grbl/README.md

 Upload:

 Use [avrdude](https://github.com/avrdudes/avrdude) for uploading hex file to the board.
 Avrdude supports native Arduino USB bootloader to program the board.
+Both Linux and Windows versions work fine.

+`avrdude -c arduino -P COM8 -b 115200 -p atmega328p -D -U flash:w:grbl.hex:i`

 ### GPIO control

-WARNING!
-This is not yet working!!!

 Microlab-grbl implements M64-M65 g-code commands (turn on/off digital output immediately) to preserve compatibility with other CNC boards/firmware that may be used in the future with microlab.

 `M64 P1` - switch OUTPUT_1 high
 `M65 P1` - switch OUTPUT_1 low